 We live in a stressful world but living in a constant state of upset can wreak havoc with your body and your mind.
 Try giving yourself a block of time each day to focus on your stressors and for the rest of the day, don’t allow yourself to wallow.
 Incorporate anti anxiety mind-body techniques into your life, such as yoga, meditation, taking a mini holiday from work and always have fun things to look forward.

 - Lack of Sleep

 Weight can stall if we don’t get enough sleep.
-Regular interruptions in sleep that affect our circadian rhythms can also affect health and weight loss.
+Regular sleep interruptions affect our circadian rhythms and can also affect health and weight loss.
 Lack of sleep can also increase cravings because our bodies are trying to find extra sources of energy when we haven’t gotten enough rest.
 Maximum fat loss is only achieved with adequate sleep and controlled diet.
 Aim for 7-9 hours a day, even if this is not your normal amount of sleep.